abcdefgh000/notes/c++/reference_and_pointer/reference_and_pointer.md

 ## Reference

 *[The Cherno](https://www.youtube.com/channel/UCQ-W1KE9EYfdxhL6S4twUNw)* said:
 * **A Reference is just a Pointer in disgise.
-References is just syntax sugar on top of Pointers**, so it's easier to read and use
+References is just syntax sugar on top of Pointers**, so it's easier and cleaner to read and use.
+For example passing in a reference as an argument to a function is easier to write both in the caller function and callee function, compared to passing in a pointer.
+* There is nothing you can do with a reference that you cannot do with a pointer.
+But pointers are more powerful than references.
 * References do not really occupy memoery, they do not really have storage, they are not typical variables.

 A reference is just an alias to the original variable.
 When we compile the code, we will only get one variable, which is the original variable, the reference is not a new variable, it's just an alias.
+And once you declare a reference to a variable, you cannot make that reference to refer to any other variable.

 ### 声明 reference
 ```cpp